huggingface/accelerate/docs/source/basic_tutorials/notebook.md

 <Tip>

-    The code has been split up to allow for explainations on each section.
+    The code has been split up to allow for explanations on each section.
 A full version that can be copy and pasted will be available at the end

 </Tip>